 As a start towards measuring environmental performance, suppliers should be aware of the (potential) impacts its business, processes and products have on the environment.
-An (environmental) risk/impact assessment that takes into account potential soil, water and air pollution is a first step towards taking responsibility of the environmental performance of your facility.
-Having a mature and well-functioning Environmental Management System in place guarantees suppliers can anticipate, prevent and mitigate harmful environmental risks/impact and continuously improve environmental performance.
+An (environmental) risk/impact assessment that considers potential soil, water and air pollution is a first step towards taking responsibility for your facility's environmental performance.
+Having a mature and well-functioning Environmental Management System in place guarantees suppliers can anticipate, prevent, and mitigate harmful environmental risks/impact and continuously improve environmental performance.

-In order to do business with G-Star, suppliers must:
+To do business with G-Star, suppliers must:

-- Have all necessary permits and/or report its impacts to the relevant authorities as required by law; and - Investigate risks associated with and opportunities to reduce soil, water and air pollution. - Identify and monitor potential pollutants that might cause contamination of soil, ground water and/or air, including but not limited to: - Air emissions: Air emissions can occur from a wide spectrum of industrial activities such as stack emissions, power generation/boiler house or from production processes like application of solvents in production lines; - Soil contamination: Sources of contamination may be due historic activities of production facilities or due to recent activities, which may include accidents or poor handling and storage of hazardous chemicals or waste.
+- Have all necessary permits and/or report its impacts to the relevant authorities as required by law; and - Investigate risks associated with and opportunities to reduce soil, water, and air pollution. - Identify and monitor potential pollutants that might cause contamination of soil, ground water and/or air, including but not limited to: - Air emissions: Air emissions can occur from a wide spectrum of industrial activities such as stack emissions, power generation/boiler house or from production processes like application of solvents in production lines; - Soil contamination: Sources of contamination may be due to historic activities of production facilities or due to recent activities, which may include accidents or poor handling and storage of hazardous chemicals or waste.
 Contamination of land is of high concern as it is a direct and serious risk to human health and the environment; and - Water quality: more information provided in Section 5 'Wastewater Management'.